hemingkx/improved-gwcnn/ggwd/README.md

 ## Example

-We offer a example in `./config_files` , which parameters are all set to constant values.
+We offer a example in `./config_files`, which parameters are all set to constant values.
 You can compare our code with the original setting in [ggwd](https://github.com/timothygebhard/ggwd) .

-Run Jupyter Notebook `whiten_wavepic_draw.ipynb` , the result will be saved in `./img` :
+Run Jupyter Notebook `whiten_wavepic_draw.ipynb`, the result will be saved in `./img` :

 <img src="./img/example.jpg" alt="example" style="zoom:67%;" />

 ## Data2Csv

-If you generate a dataset, you can run `data2csv.ipynb` to process your hdf output files, including:
+If you generate a dataset, you can run `data2csv.ipynb` to preprocess your data, including:

 - Split training sets and testing sets.
 - Add classification labels for data.